 Want to know more about your playback performance?
 The debug log helps provide critical information related to your playback experience, which helps us diagnose streaming issues.
 This log includes the CDN (content delivery network), your video id, your bandwidth to that CDN, the rate of dropped frames, browser/OS, and embed size.

-- Press “D” on your keyboard to open a debug panel in the player.
+- Once the issue occurs, press “d” on your keyboard to open the debug panel

 In addition to the debug panel log, we'll also need:

-- A detailed description of the problem you’re experiencing (e.g buffering or dropped frames)
+- A detailed description of the problem you’re experiencing (e.g. buffering, dropped frames)

-- Your results from this speed test (testmy.net/download)
+- Your results from this speed test (https://testmy.net/download)

 - The URL of the page where your videos are embedded, including any necessary login credentials (if applicable)